May 31, 2025

 • Vibram outsoles

 The Trail 2650 may look like an old-school hiking shoe, but its wears more like a new-school hiking sneaker.
 That's why Danner cross-lists it as both a hiking shoe and an outdoor lifestyle (casual) shoe.
 The Trail 2650 may be lighter and less supportive than the average hiking shoe.
 However, it's packed with premium materials, such as GORE-TEX waterproofing (optional) and Vibram outsoles.
 Plus, Danner is known for good durability.
 Danner makes a million versions of the Trail 2650 (see below).
-Choose between GTX (waterproof) and non-waterproof, mesh or leather uppers, regular or wide sizes, etc. The Trail 2650 one of the best lightweight hiking sneakers for fast-and-light hikers and urban hikers who like its retro vibe.
+Choose between GTX (waterproof) and non-waterproof, mesh or leather uppers, regular or wide sizes, etc. (I personally chose the non-waterproof leather to keep my feet cooler for everyday wear.)
+The Trail 2650 one of the best lightweight hiking sneakers for fast-and-light hikers and urban hikers who like its retro vibe.

 best fit